MDIL-SNU/SIMPLE-NN_v2/docs/inputs/params_XX.rst

 For the angular parts (G4 and G5), two neighboring types are needed.
 The order of the two parameters does not matter.

-[Cutoff radius] The cutoff radius for cutoff function.
+[Cutoff radius] The cutoff radius for cutoff functions in the given SF.

 [Coefficients for SF] The parameters defining each symmetry function.
 For G2, the first two values indicate :math:`\eta` and :math:`\mathrm{R_s}` and the third one is neglected.